 IYES A Nation of Shopkeepers – 5pm

 Brighton duo IYES are probably the most interesting (and promising) synth pop duo you’ll find.
 Their music glistens with venomous fervour, IYES are simply irresistible.

-Kent’s Get Inuit are a fun, guiltless pleasure.
-Bringing the sunny, pop-punk of Weezer to the city’s venues, it’ll be a blast.
+Kent’s Indoor Pets are a fun, guiltless pleasure.
+Bringing the sunny pop-punk of Weezer to the city’s venues, it’ll be a blast.
 See you there, yeah?